snowplow/documentation/docs/visualizing-your-data/snowplow-web/v1/index.md

 ## Introduction

-This guide is written to introduce you to the dashboard templates designed for visualising your derived tables produced by the **snowplow-web** dbt package.
-It will show you how to get started and what each dashboard represents.
+This guide is written to introduce you to the dashboard templates designed for visualising your derived tables produced by the [snowplow-web](https://docs.snowplow.io/docs/modeling-your-data/modeling-your-data-with-dbt/dbt-models/dbt-web-data-model/) dbt package.
+It will show you how to get started and what each visualization view (= page / tab / dashboard depending on the tool) represents.

 ## Setup